spinnaker/spinnaker.io/content/en/docs/releases/next-release-preview/index.md

 The `doNotEval` SpEL helper makes it possible to skip SpEL evaluation in other SpEL helpers e.g. `toJson`.

-For example, in the evaluation context is defined only `fileMap` object:
+For example, if the evaluation context is defined only `fileMap` object:

 ```java
 Map<String, Object> fileMap = Collections.singletonMap("owner", "managed-by-${team}");